 A personal statement: late last spring I was terrified about spending the summer working in Eleusis.
 July and August are difficult months in downtown Athens, but Eleusis has an even worse reputation for insufferable heat.
 It is no coincidence that according to the World Meteorological Organization the highest ever officially recorded temperature in Europe occurred in Eleusis and Tatoi on July 10, 1977: a “balmy” 48.0 °C (118.4 °F).
-In this heat the only salvation (in times when air conditioners were unheard of) could be found in copious amounts of fresh water, but this was a rare luxury in Eleusis.
+In this heat, the only salvation (in times when air conditioners were unheard of) could be found in copious amounts of freshwater, but this was a rare luxury in Eleusis.

 Since humans first settled the hill of Eleusis in the prehistoric period, they had to fight hard against an arid landscape to get the water they needed.
-Eleusis always suffered greatly from lack of fresh water.
+Eleusis always suffered greatly from a lack of freshwater.
 In the old days the inhabitants were forced to drink brackish water from wells or to carefully collect rainwater.
 But precipitation was generally low and most of it occurred during the cooler winter months.
 Each drop had to be carefully stored in order to be available during the dry and hot summer months.
 The struggle to secure fresh water lasted for many centuries before the Roman emperor Hadrian arrived on the scene.

 The “Greek” emperor

 Hadrian (117-138 AD) was an ardent philhellene.
 He studied music, art and geometry in Athens, and was able to master the highly demanding Attic dialect.
 His charities towards the Greeks took many forms: city-planning programs, tax relief and land redistribution.
 He granted honorific titles to many notable Greeks and financed the reorganization (on a more elaborate scale) of numerous religious festivals.
 Many of these projects aimed to improve the economic and cultural life of the general population.
-The aqueducts and nymphaea served as Hadrian’s trademark, since he financed their construction in Dion, Athens, Argos, Koroni, Durres, Hersonissos, Lyttos and possibly Nicopolis.
+The aqueducts and nymphaea served as Hadrian’s trademark since he financed their construction in Dion, Athens, Argos, Koroni, Durres, Hersonissos, Lyttos and possibly Nicopolis.

 Life without flush toilets

 Roman aqueducts transformed Greek cities, which until then often suffered from drought and the scarcity of freshwater.
 The aqueducts were impressive, complex and expensive projects that stood out in the urban and rural landscape.
-At the same time they made possible many novel amenities that dramatically improved the citizens’ daily lives.
-An abundant and reliable supply of fresh water allowed city officials and architects to erect public fountains, bathhouses and communal latrines.
-Equally (or perhaps more) important was the ability to safely remove urban waste water.
+At the same time, they made possible many novel amenities that dramatically improved the citizens’ daily lives.
+An abundant and reliable supply of freshwater allowed city officials and architects to erect public fountains, bathhouses and communal latrines.
+Equally (or perhaps more) important was the ability to safely remove urban wastewater.

 A unique relationship